hapax/hapax.github.io/assets/teaching.md

 We're finding... rates of change of ... some functions, I guess.
 Why am I doing this again?
 I mean, what is inverse sine on a Saturday?
-I may as well be looking at a barcode!
+I may as well be looking at a barcode.
 That's how indistinguishable and repetitive these questions are.

 They fill me, and I hope you, with existential horror.